benjaminpeto/NOTES-react-testing/README.md

   ## Negative assertions and testing with react router

-First we will mock our ```javascript console.error```, then we make sure we call it.
+First we will mock our ``` console.error```, then we make sure we call it.
 Then we define some fake data and pass that data into a component where we have a fake router wrapping around it.

 > Movie.test.js
 ```javascript